monkybrain/hacks/giterate/README.md

 ### Use ###
 ```
-# 1) Make sure you have installed nodejs and npm
+# Make sure you have installed nodejs and npm

-# 2) Install dependencies
+# Install dependencies

   -> npm install

-# 3) Add a .giterate file to the root of all project folders you want to include.
+# Add a .giterate file to the root of all project folders you want to include.

   -> touch .giterate

-# 4) Set alias (will fix proper bin link later...)
+# Set alias (will fix proper bin link later...)

   -> alias giterate="node giterate.js"

+# Set interval (e.g. 5 min)

+  -> giterate interval 5

-# 5) type 'giterate' to commit, pull and push to remote ONCE
+# Type 'giterate' to commit, pull and push to remote ONCE...

   -> giterate

-# 6) type 'giterate daemon' to commit, pull and push at interval specified in giterate.json
+# ...or type 'giterate daemon' to commit, pull and push at specified interval

   -> giterate daemon
 ```